JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

 Example:

-If your app needs to show dates in different calendars, Temporal’s got your back.
+If your app needs to show dates in different calendars, Temporal handles it natively.

 Nanosecond Precision: For When Milliseconds Aren't Enough

-Sometimes, milliseconds just don’t cut it.
-Temporal gives you nanosecond precision.
-Perfect for things like financial trades or scientific data.
+Sometimes, milliseconds just don't cut it.
+Temporal gives you nanosecond precision—useful for things like financial trades or scientific data where every fraction counts.

 Real-World Examples